 In divorce cases, discovery typically centers around collecting financial information.
-It can also involve obtaining information about your children, and, depending upon the laws in your state, it might also include trying to uncover information about things you or your spouse did which will affect your case (i.e. affairs, gambling, etc.).
+It can also involve obtaining information about your children.
+Depending upon the laws in your state, it might also include trying to uncover information about your spouse’s bad behavior (i.e. affairs, gambling, etc.).

 Is Trial Inevitable?